EOxServer/eoxserver/documentation/users/services/webclient.rst

 on the URL ``www.yourdomain.com/client``.
 ::

+    from django.urls import include, re_path

-    urlpatterns = patterns('',
+    urlpatterns = [
         ...
-        url(r'^client/', include("eoxserver.webclient.urls")),
+        re_path(r'^client/', include('eoxserver.webclient.urls')),
         ...
-    )
+    ]

 Using the webclient interface
 -----------------------------

-The webclient interface can be accessed via the given URL in `urls.py` as described in the instructions above, whereas the URL `www.yourdomain.com/client` would open an index view, displaying links to the webclient for every dataset series registered in the system.
-To view the webclient for a specific dataset series, use this URL: `www.yourdomain.com/client/<EOID>` where `<EOID>` is the EO-ID of the dataset series you want to inspect.
+The webclient interface can be accessed via the given URL in `urls.py` as described in the instructions above, whereas the URL `www.yourdomain.com/client` wouldopen an index view, displaying links to the webclient for every dataset series registered in the system.
+To view the webclient for a specific dataset series, use this URL:
+`www.yourdomain.com/client/<EOID>` where `<EOID>` is the EO-ID of the dataset series you want to inspect.

 .. _fig_webclient_autotest:
 .. figure:: images/webclient_autotest.png